sablier-labs/docs/docs/concepts/04-lockup/01-overview.md

 title: "Overview"
 ---

-Lockup is a token streaming protocol that refers to the requirement that the creator of a stream must lock up a certain amount of tokens in a smart contract.
-A Lockup stream, therefore, is characterized by the start time, end time, amount of tokens to be streamed and a [stream shape](./02-stream-shapes.mdx).
+Lockup is a token distribution protocol that refers to the requirement that the creator of a stream must lock up a certain amount of tokens in a smart contract.
+A Lockup stream, therefore, is characterized by the start time, end time, amount of tokens to be distributed and a [stream shape](./02-stream-shapes.mdx).

 Let's take an example.
 Imagine Alice wants to stream 3000 DAI to Bob during the whole month of April.